 account chart

-Pepperstone offers two main account types: Standard and Razor.
-The Standard account uses a spread-only pricing model (except for shares), while the Razor account provides raw spreads with a commission-based structure.
-Professional accounts with higher leverage are available, and the Active Trader Program allows traders to earn volume-based rebates.
-The account registration process is fully digital and takes less than 10 minutes.
+Pepperstone offers two primary account types: Standard and Razor.
+The Standard account uses spread-only pricing (except for shares), while the Razor account provides raw spreads paired with a commission.
+Professional accounts with higher leverage are available for eligible traders.
+The Active Trader Program offers volume-based rebates.
+Opening an account is fully digital and was a smooth experience, taking me less than 10 minutes.

-• Name, email, country of residence, date of birth, phone number.
+• Personal details: Name, email, country of residence, date of birth, and phone number.

-• Employment and income details, trading objectives, risk tolerance.
+• Financial profile: Employment status, income details, trading objectives, and risk tolerance.

 Account Feature Standard Account Razor Account